Wild Light – Northern Exposure 16th – 21st May 2022 6 days – £1895.00 (deposit £200.00) 4 places available

-The of the far North West Highlands feature some of the finest and most dramatic beaches and scenery in the whole of the United Kingdom.
+The of the far North West Highlands feature some of the most dramatic mountains and finest beaches in the whole of the United Kingdom.

-You’ll have 6 days to explore and photograph some of the remotest and wildest corners of the North West Highlands as we travel over the top of the UK mainland.
+You’ll have 6 days to explore, photograph and get exposed to some of the remotest, emptiest and wildest parts of the Atlantic and North Sea coasts as we travel over the top of the UK mainland.
 From Inverness up towards Durness and Cape Wrath , across the top to John O’ Groats in Caithness and back through east Sutherland back down to Inverness.

 Inverpolly and Assynt